Vopaaz/V-Shell/README.md

 Execution failed.
 Commands may be invalid.

 \\ If multiple commands are in one line and some of them are invalid,
-\\ only those right ones before the invalid one will execute.
+\\ only those valid ones before the invalid one will execute.
 /usr/vopaaz/v-shell > ls && commands-that-not-exist
 Makefile  README.md  src  syncDocker.bat  vsh.exe
 Execution failed.
 Commands may be invalid.